Posted on November 11 2015

-Whether with microwave or bain marie, you need to heat, while constantly stirring, to 45c (115f).
+Whether with microwave or bain marie, the gola is to heat, while constantly stirring, to 45c (115f).
 I know people that use a heating pad in between bowls, a crockpot, or place in an oven at 100c over night.
-If you go beyond that, say to 55c (131f), your chocolate should be fine.
+If you go beyond 55c (131f), your chocolate should be fine.
 But if you go too much beyond that, say 65c, your chocolate might begin to develop granular bits and burn.
 So it is best to avoid going too far beyond the suggested temperatures.
 If you happen to see the granular bits, use an immersion blender to get rid of them.

 If the chocolate was previously tempered, I use some of the tempered chocolate now, I add a few pieces to help lower the temperature to about 40c (104f).
 I stir until all the tempered chocolate is melted.
 Then I place all of it on a marble tabletop.
 It is ok if I leave a little bit in the bowl.
 With two spatulas, I move it around, spread it, bring it together and spread it again.

 If you do not have a marble table, you could do this on a stainless steel table but the stainless steel absorbs heat quickly and it might take longer to cool the chocolate.
 You can also cool by placing some ice packs in a larger bowl then placing this bowl on it.
 This technique is the most difficult because the areas that have contact- ice packs with the chocolate, will harden quickly.
 You need to mix really well to avoid this.
 Another trick is to stand next to your air conditioner and stir.

 You cannot let it sit on the counter until is cools.
 Tempering correctly means the chocolate has to be mixed while cooling and it has to happen in a short window of time.
 Once it is 28c (84f), you can do a test, I usually put a piece of paper in it then put the paper in the fridge for 2 minutes.
 Here I placed some on my scraper.